 Fiji’s cyclone season runs roughly from November through March.
 It’s similar to the hurricane season in the Caribbean, in that you do run the risk of a cyclone, or hurricane, during those months.
 Peak cyclone season tends to run from Christmas through March.
 If you must travel during this time period, then consider the Yasawa Islands (which are drier) or the mainland (for easiest access from the airport during inclement weather).

 In Fiji, it can rain any time of year, with November through March being the wettest.
-However, even on wet days, it tends to rain for just a couple hours in the afternoon with the rest of the day clear.
+However, even on wet days, it tends to rain for just a couple of hours in the afternoon with the rest of the day clear.
 From January through March, you can really find some great deals even at the most exclusive, expensive resorts.
 There’s only one way Fiji can stay so lush and green, and that’s with the rainfall!

 The best time to go from a weather perspective is May through October.
-These months tend to be driest, and are at lowest risk of cyclones.
+These months tend to be driest, and are at the lowest risk of cyclones.
 Just make sure to book early, because since Fiji has so many small, independent, unique resorts, they tend to fill quickly.
 Nine months ahead is best.

 Are you interested in visiting Fiji?
 Then contact us today to find the right spot for you!

-Your Fiji Travel Specialists can design you a trip of a lifetime which either encompasses one island or many different islands.
+Your Fiji Travel Specialists can design you a trip of a lifetime that either encompasses one island or many different islands.
 Our Fiji Vacation and Honeymoon clients have been located right across Canada and the USA from New York, Atlanta, Denver, Tampa, Boston to Toronto and Calgary.

 Click on the button below to get started!